Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation

 The above questions are directly connected to quantum limits on parameter estimation \cite{giovannetti_QuantumEnhanced_2004}.
-As discussed, $\LamImp(t)$ can be viewed as the variance of the measurement imprecision noise associated with the spectator's estimate of the environmental noise $\xi_s(t)$.
+As discussed, $\LamImp(t)$ can be viewed as the variance of the measurement imprecision noise associated with the spectator's estimate of the environmental noise $\xi_{\rm s}(t)$.
 Finding the optimal scaling of $\LamImp(t)$ with photon number is thus analogous to minimizing a parameter estimation error with photon number, a standard task in quantum metrology.
 We make this connection explicit in what follows.
 We show that in the long-time limit, given a total photon number $\nbartot$ incident on the signal port of the homodyne detector beamsplitter, the measurement imprecision noise dephasing scales as $\LamImp(t)\sim1/\nbartot$ in the case where $\lambda_2 = 0$ (no squeezing).
 This is standard quantum limit (SQL) scaling with photon number, expected in the absence of squeezing or entanglement.
 We also show that if one uses an optimal parametric drive $\lambda_2$, one can improve this scaling to $\LamImp(t)\sim1/\nbartot^2$.
 This corresponds to Heisenberg limited scaling with photon number.
 In addition to these fundamental long-time scalings, we also discuss below the minimization of $\LamImp(t)$ at finite evolution times $t_0<\infty$, subject to experimentally relevant constraints for $\lambda_1$ and $\lambda_2$.